Skip to navigation Skip to content

 • 'Y' - Customer is not required to declare income and asset details.
 This code is used where the customer either:

-• Does not have a partner who receives an income and asset tested payment and where the customer has not voluntarily disclosed income and asset details.
+• Does not have a partner who is subject to means testing and where the customer has not voluntarily disclosed income and asset details, or

 • 'N' - Customer is required to declare income and asset details.
 This code is used where the customer either:

-• Is claiming RA with their income support payment and their rate with RA would be higher, as per Step 2
+• Is claiming RA with their income support payment and their rate with RA would be higher (as per Step 2) or it was lower, but the source was variable for example the customer or partner has fluctuating earnings, or

 Severely Disabled Code